Shadowen/tf-char-rnn/README.md

 ## Samples
 ### [VanillaRNNExperiment](VanillaRNNExperiment.py)
 RNN with 128 cells.
 25 step BPTT unrolling.

-    SICINIUS:
-    So, see: thou brook! your book!
-God, Marcius King be are the isseeped, Steantly, good for consonerio, as to great mock till I have me'er 'ccoune!
-    Home pation of weet-slains.
-She the chaugesty, brown than you, pearies and bank ladan;
-    And it, and marrer yet would of think the seoveder have place with manysled Here is hence; or they noths
-    Of the such me, and against is illos; with upoin dulply, for him; this in his enaubfletions, I will no may in the king ack,
-    When dumbll-dis he should?

-    Muss'd, let expect.

     DUCHESS OF Gade anstle
     Anow to services on true kill's.